zfphex/blog/README.md

 - [x] Allow empty metadata
 - [x] Sort posts by date.
 - [x] Date posted metadata.
-- [ ] Summary text is too small and doesn't stand out.
+- [x] Summary text is too small and doesn't stand out.
 - [ ] Syntax highlighting https://github.com/trishume/syntect
 - [ ] Deleted files are left in memory.
-- [ ] Hyperlink colors are weird.
+- [x] Hyperlink colors are weird.
-- [ ] Re-work the color scheme.
+- [x] Re-work the color scheme.
 - [ ] Write a package command that combines all files for shipping.
 Will need to fix paths too!
 - [ ] Blurry transform scaling.
+- [ ] Add time to logging.

 Nice syntax highting with diffing